 Decorating for a Snoopy birthday party, like any theme, means you need lots of Snoopy.
-The great news is that you don’t have to feel obligated to spend lots of money or time doing elaborate craft projects to get it!
+The great news is that you don’t have to spend lots of money or time doing elaborate craft projects to get it!
 Here are a few simple ways we decorated.
 Loads of Snoopy goodness without loads of overwhelm and cost!

-A Happy Birthday banner: I found a clip art image of Snoopy on his doghouse on Google.
+I found a clip art image of Snoopy on his doghouse on Google.
 I saved it and imported it into Microsoft word.
 Then, I just added a large text box and inserted each letter I needed and printed it out on white cardstock.
 I added two holes, one on each side of the top of the house, and strung them together with black yarn.

 The only part that was a little time consuming was cutting it out because of all the detailing around Snoopy himself.
-You could opt to use just the plain doghouse without Snoopy.
+You can opt to use just the plain doghouse without Snoopy.
 Another option is to have an image of just Snoopy at the beginning and end with plain doghouses.
 Even with all of the Snoopys though, it still only took me about an hour and a half to cut out, which I did while we watched a movie.

-A party table: Some people call this a party table or theme table, either way, it’s a great way to make the most impact with the least work for any party theme.
+Some people call this a party table or theme table, either way, it’s a great way to make the most impact with the least work for any party theme.
 The idea is that you focus most of your energy on one area, or table, of the party.
 Center most of the decorations there, have the cake on it and put the gifts near it.

 It really draws the eye and is striking to guests!
 We hung streamers in our theme colors (red, blue, and yellow) and strung the banner in front of it.
 A single balloon bouquet, one of each color in the theme, and a fun Snoopy balloon.
 I got him on Ebay for about $4!
 And then I found a super fun “Perfect Friend” Snoopy poster for just a few dollars.
 It was the perfect addition, and now that the party’s over, he can keep it!

-Snoopy everywhere: This one was actually the most cost effective.
+This one was actually the most cost effective.
 The theme was already something Zachary loved, so he had a lot of them.
 Remember I mentioned he had 5 Snoopys?
 Well, we used those Snoopys, strategically placed throughout the room.
 Everywhere you looked, there was Snoopy!
 Here he is hanging out by the snack food!

-Snoopy at the entrance: We had Snoopy everywhere, but I wanted one before people walked in.
+We had Snoopy everywhere, but I wanted one before people walked in.
 Andy drew this Snoopy on a poster board and we cut him out.
 I got one more set of balloons and we taped the ribbon to his hand so it looked like he was holding them!
 Then, we stuck him to the wall right above a bench.
 It looked like Snoopy was right at the door welcoming everyone in!